dojo/framework/src/widget-core/README.md

 ### Internationalization

 Widgets can be internationalized by adding the `I18nMixin` mixin from `@dojo/widget-core/mixins/I18n`.
 [Message bundles](https://github.com/dojo/i18n) are localized by passing them to `localizeBundle`.
+Note that with this pattern it is possible for a widget to obtain its messages from multiple bundles; however, we strongly recommend limiting widgets to a single bundle whenever possible.

 If the bundle supports the widget's current locale, but those locale-specific messages have not yet been loaded, then a bundle of blank message values is returned.
 Alternatively, the `localizeBundle` method accepts a second boolean argument, which, when `true`, causes the default messages to be returned instead of the blank bundle.
 The widget will be invalidated once the locale-specific messages have been loaded, triggering a re-render with the localized message content.